What is AdGuard VPN for Android?

 In the Advanced settings, you can find five sections.
 You can Help us to become better by toggling the switch in the upper block.
 This action will allow AdGuard VPN to gather crash reports, technical and interaction data.
 This information will come in anonymously.

 Operating mode section allows you to choose one of three options: VPN, Proxy, and Compatibility mode.
 In VPN mode all traffic is routed through AdGuard VPN automatically.
-When the Proxy mode (SOCKS5) is on, AdGuard VPN runs a local proxy sever which can be used by other apps to route their traffic through it.
+When the Proxy mode (SOCKS5) is on, AdGuard VPN runs a local proxy server which can be used by other apps to route their traffic through it.
 Choose this option only if you know what you are doing.
 Enabled Compatibility mode allows AdGuard VPN and AdGuard Ad Blocker to work together.

 Please note that some AdGuard VPN features are disabled in Compatibility mode: DNS server selection, Kill Switch and Auto-protection.
 Also, to manage application tunneling you should open AdGuard Ad Blocker application.

 The next two sections are Logging level and Diagnostic info.
-Concerning the first option, it is not recommended to enable the Extended logging level unless requested by our support team.
+Concerning the first option, it is not recommended to enable the Extended or Extreme logging level unless requested by our support team.
 Diagnostic info, locally stored technical information about the device and connections (IP address, ID, ping, etc.), can be sent to us in case of any technical problems.

 At the Support section you can leave feedback, report a bug, or export logs and system info for further submission to the helpdesk.